 - Those with a three-year Bachelor’s degree may apply for a bridging program of up to one year, which upon completion allows for application to a master’s degree program.
 Master’s programs may not require a bridging component, depending on prior study and academic performance during the first year.

 - The USSP program does not generally permit direct application and admission to a graduate degree program.

 - Those who currently possess both a bachelor’s degree and a post-graduate diploma or honors degree, or will have earned a post-graduate diploma or honors degree before the scholarship’s August start date, are strongly encouraged to apply.

 - All scholarship recipients must be able to meet the requirements of the Exchange Visitor (J-1 visa) program.

-- Preference will usually be given to candidates who have not had recent extensive experience in the United States.
+- Because an objective of the program is to provide an educational exchange experience to those not previously afforded such an opportunity, preference will usually be given to candidates who have not had recent extensive experience in the United States.

-- Preference may also be given to candidates who have not had extensive opportunities for study at educational institutions outside the Pacific Islands region (i.e., outside the countries listed in paragraph one above).
+- Preference may also be given to candidates who have not had extensive opportunities for study at educational institutions outside the Pacific Islands region.

 - Priority areas of study include: